RSS Feed Widget for WordPress

 Use the correct editor

 The WordPress page/post editor has a tab that allows different views of the content.
-One is intended to be a WYSIWYG editor (what you see is what you get), the other shows the same content but includes HTML/CSS code that might be present but invisible to the site page visitor.
+One is intended to be a WYSIWYG editor (what you see is what you get), and the other shows the same content but includes HTML/CSS code that might be present but invisible to the site page visitor.
 Your WordPress RSS widget will not display if the code is changed or “cleaned up” by your CMS when saved.
-Do not change editors from Text, to the Visual editor in WordPress before saving as WordPress can alter the code you entered when saving in Visual mode in its attempt to “clean up ” code.
+Do not change editors from Text to the Visual editor in WordPress before saving as WordPress can alter the code you entered when saving in Visual mode in its attempt to “clean up ” code.
 This article on WordPress code stripping will help you understand the issue.

 In the Text Editor (see image below) simply paste the FeedWind code snippet where you want the widget to appear.